Code-Institute-Submissions/choco-design/README.md

 Google fonts were used to import the 'Thasadith', 'Commissioner' and 'Euphoria Script' fonts into the style.css file which is used on all pages throughout the project.

+## Testing

+### Known Bugs

+* Content boxes on the main page in desktop view are not centered properly.

 ## Credits

 ### Media